-Several months later, and with the AirPods Pro dominating all of the tech headlines, Jabra looks to steal Apple’s thunder with the launch of its latest flagship offering: the Elite 75t.
-Adaptive listening modes, longer battery life, and an improved design, combined with the same dynamic performance as their predecessor, these buds have the makings of a classic.
+Jabra looks to steal Apple’s thunder with its latest flagship offering: the Jabra Elite 75t.
+With adaptive listening modes, longer battery life, and an improved design, combined with the same dynamic performance as their predecessor, these are easily some of the best wireless earbuds you can buy.

 Truth be told, the Elite 75t are a solid pair of wireless buds with great in-app customization and features that elevate the listening experience.
-They’re also plagued with bugs and come up short in areas they shouldn’t.
+They’re also plagued with bugs and come up short in areas they shouldn’t, which hold them back from fully dethroning the great experience we had in our Apple AirPods Pro review.

 Note: I encountered numerous bugs during my first test run, but Jabra informed me that downloading the latest 1.24.0 (10333) firmware update would improve performance, which did fix many of the bugs.